thin-edge/thin-edge.io/vision.md

 Within the different target segments, we are addressing the following personas with thin-edge.io:

-**(IoT) Solution Developer/ Solution Architect** (with background such as Python, Java, JS, Angular, Kubernetes, Cloud
+**(IoT) Solution Developer/ Solution Architect**: Background consisting of Python, Java, JS, Angular, Kubernetes, Cloud Platforms
 - Responsible for :
 	- Implementing and maintaining the end-to-end IoT solution
 	- Often juggling multiple initiatives covering a broad range of technology stacks in addition to implement and maintaining solutions.